Get Organized: How to Make a Weekly Plan from Your Annual Goals

 Goal: Maintain a close relationship with each of my children.

-PERSONAL & PASSION categories: Self care items that enable me to reach my Spirit and Body goals, and which enable me to be energized so that I can meet all of my responsibilities.
+PERSONAL: Self-care activities/habits that enable me to reach my health goals, and which enable me to be energized so that I can meet all of my responsibilities.

 Here’s a peek at my plan for this week: